Difference Between CMYK and RGB

 CMYK and RGB color modes render differently depending on what mediums they are being used for.

 As previously mentioned, RGB is best for digital monitors.
-This is due to the digital devices are composed of pixels.
+This is due to digital devices being composed of pixels.
 These pixels are made up only of red, green, and blue.

-CMYK is best for printed materials due to the paper that is being printed on is white.
+CMYK is best for printed materials since the paper that is being printed on is white.
 CMYK has fewer possible color possibilities than RGB.

 To ensure you are getting the color modes correct, we recommend converting your PSD (Photoshop Document) to either RGB or CMYK at the beginning stages of your design.